* Professor at Florida Atlantic University

 Bassem Abdo Alhalabi earned a PhD in computer science at the University of Southwestern Louisiana in the 1980s.
 From 1987-89 he worked for his family business, Alhalabi Industries, an industrial and consumer research-and-development company based in Damascus, Syria.

-At one time, Al Halabi served as a research assistant for University of South Florida professor Sami Al-Arian, who was the North American leader of Palestinian Islamic Jihad (PIJ).
-Al Halabi and Al-Arian co-wrote several publications, one of which was featured at a conference in Damascus — the home base of PIJ.
-When Al Halabi first sought employment at FAU, he named Al-Arian as a reference.
+From 1989-90 Alhalabi served as a research assistant for University of South Florida professor Sami Al-Arian, who at that time was the North American leader of the terrorist group Palestinian Islamic Jihad (PIJ).
+Alhalabi and Al-Arian co-wrote several publications, one of which was featured at a conference in Damascus, the home base of PIJ.
+In 1996 Alhalabi sought employment at Florida Atlantic University (FAU), and he named Al-Arian as a reference.